ewilkie/nimpress/README.md

 * `docopt` >= 0.6.8
 * `hts` >= 0.2.21
 * `lapper` >= 0.1.5

 A working installation of *htslib* (http://www.htslib.org/) is also required.

 The easiest way to set up a suitable *nim* environment is using *nimble*:
 1. Ensure you have a working installation of *htslib* (http://www.htslib.org/).
 2. Install *nim* following the directions at https://nim-lang.org/.
 This will also install the *nimble* package manager
-3. Clone this repository
+3. Clone this repository `git clone https://github.com/mpinese/nimpress.git`
 4. Inside the **nimpress** directory run `nimble install -d` to install all dependencies.
-5. Verify the installation by running `nimpress -h`

 ## Installation

 ### Static pre-built binary (Linux only)
-1. Download the latest pre-built binary from the [releases page](https://github.com/mpinese/nimpress/releases "releases page"), and save to a location of your choice.
+1. Download the latest pre-built binary from the [releases page](https://github.com/mpinese/nimpress/releases "Nimpress Releases Page"), and save to a location of your choice.
 2. Depending on your system, you may need to mark the downloaded file as executable with `chmod +x nimpress-x86_64`
 3. Verify a successful installation with `./nimpress-x86-64`; you should see a brief usage message.